Skip to content

 import_token_orm_models()

-This remains the canonical public helper for metadata bootstrap and Alembic-style autogenerate flows.
+This remains the public helper for metadata bootstrap and Alembic-style autogenerate flows.
 LitestarAuth.on_app_init() also calls it lazily when bundled DB-token models are active, so plugin-managed runtime no longer depends on a separate app-level import side effect.
 The helper keeps token-model discovery under litestar_auth.models without importing the reference User mapper.

 Source code in litestar_auth/models/tokens.py

-def import_token_orm_models() -> tuple[type[AccessToken], type[RefreshToken]]:
+def import_token_orm_models() -> tuple[type[AccessToken], type[RefreshToken], type[RefreshTokenConsumedDigest]]:

 autogenerate flows. ``LitestarAuth.on_app_init()`` also calls it lazily when bundled